Resources

 Unprepared: Lessons From Two Massive Oil Spills

-A disastrous oil spill off the coast of Alaska and massive explosion of a rig in the Gulf of Mexico revealed a pattern of unsettled standards and inconsistent oversight that cast doubt on the oil industryโ€™s preparedness for future accidents.
+A disastrous oil spill off the coast of Alaska and a massive explosion of a rig in the Gulf of Mexico revealed a pattern of unsettled standards and inconsistent oversight that cast doubt on the oil industryโ€™s preparedness for future accidents.

 Weโ€™re Catching More Diseases From Wild Animals, and Itโ€™s Our Fault.